nikgodda/bf6-portal-mod-template/README.md

 ```

 ### `main.ts`
-This file bridges Portal engine events into your selected GameMode.
+This file bridges Battlefield Portal engine events into your selected GameMode.

 This is the entry point used by the merge tool.